 Under the Public Assistance program, FEMA awards grants to assist state and local governments and certain private nonprofit organizations with the response to and recovery from disasters.
 The program provides funding for debris removal, implementation of emergency protective measures and permanent restoration of infrastructure.
 The program also encourages protection from future damage by providing assistance for hazard mitigation measures during the recovery process.
 The state works with FEMA to manage the program and administer the funding.

 FEMA’s Hazard Mitigation Assistance (HMA) grant programs provide funding opportunities both pre- and post-disaster.
-The two non-disaster grants are the Pre-Disaster Mitigation program and the Flood Mitigation Assistance program.
+The two non-disaster grants are the Building Resilient Infrastructure and Communities (BRIC) program and the Flood Mitigation Assistance program.

 The Flood Mitigation Assistance (FMA) program was created to assist States and communities in implementing measures that reduce or eliminate the long-term risk of flood damage to buildings insured under the National Flood Insurance Program (NFIP).
 There are three types of FMA grants available to states and communities: planning, project, and management cost grants.
 FMA grants are part of the Hazard Mitigation Assistance grant programs.